 The purpose of this is to allow you to change the pen size, color, or other attributes for all objects that are an exact match with the object that you click on.
-Let's say you want to change all objects with a pen color of green and a pen size of two points to a one-millimeter pen size.
+Let's say you want to change all objects with a pen color of green and a pen size of two points to a onemillimeter pen size.
 Set the Needle tool to a one-millimeter pen size and for the tool to change only the pen size, then hold down the Shift key and click on a green, two-point line and all green, two-point objects in the drawing will be changed in one setting.

 The Needle tool has the ability to pick up and put down text font, font size and font styles for text objects, dimension line and dimension arcs.
-In the case of the Magic Needle cursor action, these objects will only be changed if there is an exact match with the original object that you click on, that is, not only must the attributes match, but you must click on a text object to change all text objects, etc.
+In the case of the Magic Needle cursor action, these objects will only be changed if there is an exact match with the original object that you click on, that is, not only must the attributes match, but you must click on a text object to change all text objects, etc. Additionally, in the case of a text object, the Needle tool will only change text objects with the same font, font size and font style as the original object that you click on.